In business, you always have to think ahead.

 A 2017 Unilever survey shows that one-third of consumers care about the sustainability of a brand.
 We can safely expect this percentage to grow as climate change and other environment-related topics are among the hottest ones today.

-As consumers’ ecological and ethical awareness rises, eCommerce companies must think beyond profits (especially considering that it will help with the profits too).
+As consumer awareness rises, eCommerce for manufacturing companies must think beyond profits and toward sustainability (especially since it will help with profits too).

 Besides, customers are also likely to take other aspects of your business ethics into consideration.
 Among those aspects are how well-paid workers are, whether or not the product is made with responsibility in mind, how much waste its packaging is going to produce, etc.